A growing body of research suggests heart attacks, angina and other heart events increase during winter and summer.

 Effects of dehydration, stress

-Tom Stys, M.D., a Sanford Heart cardiologist, sees a number of heart problems commonly linked to summer or winter weather.
+Tom Stys, M.D., a Sanford Health cardiologist, sees a number of heart problems commonly linked to summer or winter weather.

 “Hot weather and dehydration can be very detrimental to heart health,” Dr. Stys told Sanford Health News.
 “Stay well-hydrated and realize that summer weather may result in higher instances of heart trouble, including heart attack.
 Along with staying well-hydrated, make sure that you are compliant with a heart healthy diet.”

 Other lifestyle factors

 The increase in winter cardiac events holds true even in milder climates, said Dr. Robert Kloner, chief science officer and scientific director of Cardiovascular Research Institute at Huntington Medical Research Institutes in Pasadena, California.
-He was not involved with the new study.
+He was not involved with the recent study.

 In a prior study, however, Dr. Kloner and his colleagues analyzed deaths from coronary heart disease in Los Angeles County between 1985 and 1996.
 They reported that the death rates were highest in December and January and lowest in the summer and early fall.